Rahdriawan/Prak_ASD_sem4/README.md

 # Prak_ASD_sem4
-Ini repo keren banget yang buat akyu, ehe
+This repo is awesome.
+For my fortofolio, all good

-aku juga bakal update terus sejalan dengan pembuatan laporan
+I will update as the report is made so, stay tune! 🤗

-so, stay tune
+Please dont fork it! 😡